Skelton, York: Sports

 Skelton Football Club played in the York Sunday Morning League Division until 2010.

 Notable landmarks and residents

-St Giles' Church is a Grade I listed building, dating from 1247, Skelton Manor is Grade II* listed, and Grade II listed buildings include Pyramid House.
+St Giles' Church is a Grade I listed building, dating from 1247, Skelton Manor is Grade II* listed, and Grade II listed buildings include Pyramid House, and Skelton Hall.
 The old Toll Bar Cottage was built when the road north was turnpiked.
 There is also a George VI post-box in the wall of the old post office, and a mounting block outside the Blacksmiths Arms.

 The Blessed John Nelson, whose Feast day is 3 February, was a Jesuit martyr born in Skelton.
 He was ordained at Douai at the age of forty and sent to London in 1576 where he was arrested and martyred at Tyburn by being hanged, drawn and quartered.
 John became a Jesuit just before his death.

 Notable residents include author Justin Hill, whose family home was here from 1985 to 2004.